StaymanHou/problem_solving_algorithm/1_overview.md

 end
 ````

-Until a solution is accepted; Or some other condition has been met.
+Is it an infinite loop then?
+Of course not.
+We iterate until a solution is accepted and returned; Or some other condition has been met.

 `return solution` will end the loop, representing the case where the problem has been solved.